Vézénobres

-Vézénobres ([vezenɔbʁ]; Vesenòbre) is a commune in the Gard department in southern France.
+Vézénobres ([vezenɔbʁ]; Vesenòbre) is a commune in the Gard department in the Occitania region in Southern France.

 History

 Vézénobres is a medieval town that is known for the intense religious wars that lasted a few centuries.
 It was home to many Protestant leaders, namely, those who were directly involved in the Carmisard wars.
 Eventually the Catholic Dragoons invaded and killed all of them and they were buried in the walls of their own houses.